fsharp/fslang-design/tooling/FST-1034-lambda-optimizations.md

 is partly to ensure we have test coverage for these.

 1. `__stack_` prefixed vars are not eliminated during optimization.
-The ratonale is that these are only used when describing resumable code, primarily for tasks.
+The rationale is that these are only used when describing resumable code, primarily for tasks.

 2. `InlineIfLambda` attribute is recognized and applied.
 The rationale is covered in